Sports in Philadelphia: Soccer

+By 1900, soccer had become popular among cricket clubs in the city so in 1902 they decided to established a league, named "Philadelphia Cricket Clubs League".
+Founding members were Belmont, Germantown, Kensington, and Frankford clubs.
+Merion Cricket Club also fielded a team to compete in the recently formed league.
+The popularity of the sport also attracted some collegiate teams to the league, such as Haverford, which debuted that season.

 The Philadelphia area has a long history of successful amateur soccer teams.
 The National Amateur Cup has been won several times by Philadelphia teams; winners include Fleisher Yarn, Philadelphia German-Americans, Philadelphia Inter, and Philadelphia United German-Hungarians.
 The latter club helped found the United Soccer League of Pennsylvania.
 The Lighthouse Boys Club is a successful club whose history stretches back to the 19th century.
-Junior Lone Star FC is an amateur soccer team that plays in the National Premier Soccer League.
-The club is based in Southwest Philadelphia, and was founded in 2001 by West African immigrants, mainly from Liberia.
+Junior Lone Star FC and West Chester United SC are amateur soccer teams that play in the National Premier Soccer League and USL League Two.

+The Philadelphia Lone Star is based in Southwest Philadelphia, and was founded in 2001 by West African immigrants, mainly from Liberia.
+West Chester United SC was founded in 1976 to bring youth soccer to West Chester, Pennsylvania.
 Buxmont Torch FC of Perkasie, Pennsylvania also plays in the NPSL.
-Reading United A.C., founded in 1996, plays in the Premier Development League.
+Reading United A.C., founded in 1996, plays in the USL League Two.
 The club has served as an affiliate of the Union since 2009.
-The Ocean City Nor'easters, founded in 1996, also play in the Premier Development League.
-The Philadelphia Fever and Philadelphia Liberty FC play in the Women's Premier Soccer League.
+The Ocean City Nor'easters, founded in 1996, also play in the USL League Two.
+The Philadelphia Fever and Philadelphia Ukrainians play in the Women's Premier Soccer League.